nodejs/node/doc/api/fs.md

 Write `buffer` to the file.

-The `Promise` is resolved with an object containing a `bytesWritten` property identifying the number of bytes written, and a `buffer` property containing a reference to the `buffer` written.
+The `Promise` is fulfilled with an object containing a `bytesWritten` property identifying the number of bytes written, and a `buffer` property containing a reference to the `buffer` written.